nautobot/nautobot/nautobot/docs/plugins/development.md

 +++ 2.0.0
     Support for the `searchable_models` and `constance_config` attributes were added.

+--- 2.0.0
+    Support for `caching_config` was removed with the removal of `django-cacheops`.

 !!! note
     All `required_settings` must be configured in `PLUGINS_CONFIG` in `nautobot_config.py` before the app can be used.